-If a request is made by the complainant in writing to move to Stage Two of the complaints procedure the file and papers relating to the complaint will be assigned by the Corporate Services Manager to a Senior Board Officer to examine and investigate the complaint with the objective of resolving it.
+If an individual is unhappy with the outcome at Stage One of the complaint they may procedure, the file and papers relating to the complaint will be assigned by the Strategic www.nipolicingboard.org.uk complaint with the objective of resolving it.
 The Board Officer who considers the complaint under Stage Two can, if he/she considers it appropriate and proportionate interview any individual who contributed to any enquiries or statements that were undertaken or submitted under Stage One of the process.
 The senior Board officer will make a final decision in relation to the complaint.
 If the complaint is rejected by the Board the next steps for a complainant are detailed at Section 8.